 September is PCOS Awareness Month, as well as self-care and self-improvement month.
 In the last 2 weeks, I have already discussed topics that relate to those.
 I also know I just wrote a post, not too long ago about PCOS and what I learned from TikTok.
-This week though I want to talk about how PCOS is confusing.

-I am so confused on what I should be doing or not being doing because everything about PCOS is confusing.
+I am so confused about what I should be doing or not doing because everything about PCOS is confusing.
 I did not intend for this post to be all about me and my experiences, but it all just started to flow as I was writing.
 Hope this can help others not feel alone in their frustrations.

 If you are new here or don’t know what PCOS is.
 It stands for Polycystic Ovarian Syndrome.
 PCOS is a common health problem that can affect women.
-It can cause irregular menstrual periods, heavier periods, or not even have a period every month.
+It can cause irregular menstrual periods, heavier periods, or not even having a period every month.
 Which can make it hard for women who are trying to conceive.
-Plain and simple is causes infertility issues.
+Plain and simple it causes infertility issues.
 There are also a lot of different side effects.
 Some women can get them all or just some.
 The most common side effects are excess hair and acne.

 There is no cure for PCOS.
 It is something you have to learn to manage and learn to reduce the symptoms.
 I got diagnosed back in 2017 and I have had my fair share of ups and downs these past 3 years.
 I am nowhere near where I want or need to be.

 Why am I not where I want to be?

 I am not writing this to tell you what to do or how to do it, because ultimately it’s up to you and it’s your body.
 Since very little is known about PCOS you may end having to try multiple different things before you can figure what works best for you and your body.
 Those of us diagnosed with PCOS may have some of the symptoms, but not all.
 PCOS affects each person differently.
 So a lot of us don’t have the same symptoms.